 The above flowchart also represents the direct purchase imports model, which is more or less applicable to products that are not on the positive lists and must also be shipped directly from overseas merchants via the postal and courier system.
 One difference however is the speed.
 This is because products sent through direct purchase imports might be subject to more difficult product registration and customs clearance.

 Cross-border eCommerce Tax Reforms

 The Chinese government has recognized cross-border eCommerce as a special import channel, and so the General Administration of Customs established several pilot zones in 2014.
 In cooperation with the Ministry of Finance, the policy was then revised in 2016 and multiple times since.

 Prior to the policy revision, purchases through cross-border eCommerce for ‘personal use’ were subject to personal parcel tax.
-The parcel tax was exempted if if the tax payable amount was below 50 RMB.
+The parcel tax was exempted if the tax payable amount was below 50 RMB.

-However, on March 24, 2016, the “Tax Policy for Cross-Border E-Commerce Retail Imports” was issued.
-After which, consumers who purchase goods totaling a certain value or more through cross-border eCommerce, of which the electronic information can be accesses by customs, must pay import taxes including tariffs, VAT, and consumption tax.
+However, on March 24, 2016, the “Tax Policy for Cross-Border eCommerce Retail Imports” was issued.
+After which, consumers who purchase goods totaling a certain value or more through cross-border eCommerce, of which the electronic information can be accessed by customs, must pay import taxes including tariffs, VAT, and consumption tax.
 The specific thresholds and parcel rates were altered again in late 2018 when the Ministry of Finance, General Administration of Customs, and the General Administration of Taxation issued a circular on the subject.

 On the other hand, if customs is unable to access the electronic information of goods imported through cross-border eCommerce, the goods will be subject to new parcel tax rates.
 The parcel rates currently stand at 13%, 20%, and 50%, with exemptions still available for payable tax amounts below 50 RMB.

 In combination with the tax policy reform the Chinese authorities published two versions of the “Positive List”, replacing the previous “Negative List”, which limits the scope of goods that can be sold through cross-border eCommerce.
 In accordance with the positive lists only goods with HS codes can be imported and sold via CBEC, whereas all other goods must be imported under the general trade model.